EpinelPS/EpinelPS/README.md

 Private/local server for Nikke.

 ## Usage
 First, build and run nksrv project.
+Next, open libsodium-1.0.18-RELEASE/libsodium.sln and build that as well.
+Ignore the failed tests as the encryption public key was hardcoded.

 After that, add the following to your C:\Windows\System32\hosts or /etc/hosts file to use the local server: